 Greenhouse Factory – Hands down my favourite vegetarian restaurant on the coast.
-The team recently moved from Kirra Beach to Mermaid and I’m told that their menu has changed slightly, but I can only assume it’s still as amazing as ever (I’ll update this when I’ve had the chance to revisit the new facilities).
 They also do some pretty amazing organic cocktails and spiked green juices!
 More of a relaxed feel.
-Located in Mermaid Beach.
+They have one restaurant located in Kirra and one in Mermaid Beach.

 Cucina Vivo – Located in the grounds of the casino (no judgement), is one hell of a delicious Italian restaurant.
 Gluten Free pizzas are one of the best I’ve had on the GC and plenty of options for the non-pasta eating folk like myself.
 Although this restaurant is HUGE, we can never seem to get a table without booking ahead.
 Located on Broadbeach Island.

 The Social Bar & Eating House – Again, one of my favourite places to eat on the Gold Coast.
 This restaurant is all about share plates, so it’s best to visit with large group of people and order up.
 We can’t go past the Slow Cooked grass-fed lamb (I’m salivating just talking about it).
 Order loads of salads/side plates to really experience what The Social has to offer.
 Great wine list also.
 Located in Broadbeach.